nirmalsinghania2008/Best_Practices_DeepNLP/README.md

 # Best Practices for Deep Natural Language Processing
-A Repo to store articles related to Best Practices in Deep NLP
+A Repo to store articles related to Best Practices in Deep NLP(and Some General ML)

 1) Deep Learning for NLP Best Practices - Sebastian Ruder